Some projects and essays on design in NYC

 • A steam-powered Otis elevator was first installed in 1857 at 488 Broadway in SoHo (a city landmark, it's still there in working condition).

-• Number of elevator trips per day in NYC: 30 million
+• NYC elevator trips per day: 30 million

 An incredible staircase in SoHo